dkomanov/dkomanov.github.io/content/blog/2020-05-26_writing-async-app-in-scala-part-3-threading-model/index.md

 It's very important to remember to not mix a non-blocking code with a blocking one.
 As I showed in a previous part, consequences may be very tragic for responsiveness and overall throughput.

 What to do?
 Use a separate thread pool!
-What size to choose?
+What size to choose<strong>*</strong>?
 The number of maximum SQL connections you're willing to use from a single application instance.
 Is it safe?
 Let's try to find out!

 The first approach to write a DAO:
 ```scala